Table of Contents

 School Attendance Orders

-A School Attendance Order is issued when the authority is not satisfied that education is being provided otherwise than at school and where the authority considers it expedient that the child should attend school.
-Government Guidelines say that a school attendance order should only be served after all reasonable steps have been taken to try to resolve the situation.
-In most cases the SAO is threatened but not actually issued.
-The Education Act 1996 states that as a precursor to issuing the SAO, the local authority must serve a notice on parents if it appears that a child is not receiving education.
+It is only when a formal notice is issued under s 437 that a local authority is required to be satisfied.
+At any stage up to this point, the LA will be asking for information which may be referred to as "informal enquiries".
+The Education Act 1996 states that before issuing the SAO, the local authority must serve a notice on parents if it appears that a child is not receiving education.
 After the formal notice period expires, if the local authority is still not satisfied that the child is receiving education otherwise than at school, the authority should write to the parent indicating that it intends to issue a School Attendance Order.
 The letter of intention will specify a particular school.
 The law requires the authority to consult with the governing body of the school and the headteacher before the school is named on the letter of intention.
-Case law on School Attendance Orders may be found on our page about Lord Donaldson's review of the Phillips vs Brown case.

 Should the authority choose to prosecute if a family fails to comply with the SAO, the family will have the defence that the child is receiving education otherwise than at school.
 It is up to the parent how the evidence is presented.
 The case will be heard in the magistrates court and if the prosecution is successful the magistrate may impose a fine and/or a parenting order.
 Legal Aid is still available at present for parents requiring a solicitor in connection with School Attendance Orders since breaching the order (ie failing to register the child at school as directed) is a criminal offence rather than a civil offence.
 Legal Aid is currently awarded to people on means-tested state benefits and is otherwise awarded on a sliding scale depending on the parents' income.
-Criminal Legal Aid Eligibility Timing and location are important because legal aid will not be available before notification of prosecution and legal aid is highly restricted for appeals.
+Criminal Legal Aid Eligibility.
+Timing and location are important because legal aid will not be available before notification of prosecution and legal aid is highly restricted for appeals.
 In addition, legal aid may not cover travel costs for the legal representative.
 Parents may make enquiries with a legal firm prior to prosecution but will not normally be able to obtain funded specialist legal help until the prosecution has actually begun.

 Parental Duties set out in law